pinae/MicroBotBlog/README.md

 `source env/bin/activate`.

 After activating the virtualenv navigate to the folder `projectBlog`.
+The dependencies are installed conveniently with `pip install -r requirements.txt`.
 Start the development server with `python manage.py runserver`.

 The web-application is accessible via